-- Bring your written complaint to your Site Supervisor - Site Supervisor will review, facilitate resolution, and document steps towards resolution within two working days of receipt.
+• Bring your written complaint to your Site Supervisor

-Not Resolved

-Step 2: Area Level

-- Bring or forward your written complaint to your Area Director. - Area Director conducts a face-to-face meeting with the complainant within two working days of receipt. - Area Director will review, facilitate resolution, and document steps towards resolution.
+• Site Supervisor will review, facilitate resolution, and document steps towards resolution within two working days of receipt.
+Not Resolved Step 2: Area Level • Bring or forward your written complaint to your Area Director. • Area Director conducts a face-to-face meeting with the Resolved complainant within two working days of receipt. • Area Director will review, facilitate resolution, and document steps towards resolution.
+Not Resolved Step 3: General Manager/Executive VP • The General Manager/Executive Vice President of Education, Instruction & Operations will present and recommend a Resolved course of action to the President and CEO of NHA for approval. • The President and CEO will send a summary letter of resolution to the appropriate parties.

+www.neighborhoodhouse.org

-Not Resolved
+Resolved